 1 Shopkin + 3 Shopkins = 4 Shopkins

 Let them use markers–or better yet, smelly markers–to trace their letters, write their name, or write their spelling words.

-9. Offer them a Healthy Snack While They Work:
+9. Offer them a Healthy Snack While Kindergarteners do Homework:

-My kids live for snacks, so they love to eat snack while they do their work.
+My kids live for snacks, so they love to eat snacks while they do their work.

 They do a problem and then take a bite.